Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Igreja da Santissima Trindade, Porto, Portugal

 MAP.
 Continue your Porto City Walking Tour at the church behind City Hall.
 Built in the 19th century, the Igreja da Santissima Trindade – or Holy Trinity Church – features a neoclassical façade and rising bell tower.
-The interior of the church, which is free to visit, is decorated with marble and gilded woodwork.
+The interior of the church is decorated with marble and gilded woodwork.

-Directions: From the church, walk east on Rua de Fernandes Tomas to the Bolhao Market.
+Directions: Walk east on Rua de Fernandes Tomas to the Bolhao Market.
 Along the route, you will pass by A Favorita do Bolhao (#783 Rua de Fernandes Tomas), a traditional grocery store – stocked with tinned sardines and typical Porto eats – which has been open for more than 80 years.
-Step inside and take a look, then continue to the produce market.
+Step inside and take a look!

 #4 Mercado do Bolhao

-Directions: After walking through the market, exit on the north side (the same place you should have entered) and walk east to the Capela de Santa Catarina.
+Directions: Exit on the north side from the upper floor and walk east to the Capela de Santa Catarina.

 #5 Capela das Almas (or Capela de Santa Catarina)